A Connecticut Yankee (musical): Plot

 In Connecticut in the 1920s, Martin is about to be married to Fay.
 When an old flame, Alice, visits him, Fay knocks him out with a champagne bottle in a jealous fit.
 As Martin dreams, he is seemingly in the court of King Arthur in 528 A.D.
 Dubbed "Sir Boss" by Arthur, Martin is directed to industrialize Camelot, which he does, including telephones, and radios.
 He falls in love with "Demoiselle Alisande" ("Alice") but the king's evil sister, "Morgan Le Fay" ("Fay"), kidnaps her.
 As Martin rescues her, he wakes up and realizes that it was Alice that he loved all along.

 Changes made to the 1943 revival

-The 1943 revival was revised by Rodgers and Hart.
-The setting was changed to a more topical war-time setting, and the show art showed a knight and his damsel in a jeep.
-Also, "Morgan Le Fay" was turned into a "singing sorceress" anti-heroine, and the song "To Keep My Love Alive" was written especially for this revival, for Vivienne Segal to perform.
+Rodgers and Hart revised the show for its 1943 revival, relocated to a more topical war-time setting, and show art depicting a knight and his damsel in a jeep.
+The updates turned Morgan Le Fay into a "singing sorceress" anti-heroine, and the song "To Keep My Love Alive" was written especially for the revival's star Vivienne Segal.

 Songs

 Among the best remembered songs are the up-tempo duet, "Thou Swell", the ballad "My Heart Stood Still", "On a Desert Island with Thee", and "I Feel at Home with You".
-For the 1943 revival, Rodgers and Hart added several additional songs, including "Can't You Do a Friend a Favor?" and "To Keep My Love Alive", Hart's last song and a hit for star Vivienne Segal.
+Rodgers and Hart added several additional songs for the 1943 revival, including "Can't You Do a Friend a Favor?" and "To Keep My Love Alive", Hart's last song.